 I loved it at restaurants, but every time I tried to make it at home it came out dry and tough.

-Slowly, over the years, I’ve come up with quite a few yummy ways to make salmon – most notably my Salmon with Lemon Mustard Dill Sauce, Pesto Baked Salmon, Roasted Salmon with Watermelon Salsa, and Sheet Pan Asian Salmon.
+Slowly, over the years, I’ve come up with quite a few yummy ways to make salmon – most notably my Salmon with Lemon Mustard Dill Sauce, Pesto Baked Salmon, Roasted Salmon with Watermelon Salsa, Lemon Dijon Sheet Pan Salmon Dinner, and Sheet Pan Asian Salmon.

-Those recipes are all awesome, but they require some measuring and/or pre-marinating.
+Those recipes are all awesome, but they do require some measuring and/or pre-marinating.